scrtlabs/secret.js/README.md

 ## Beta Version Notice

-This library is still is beta.
+This library is still in beta, **APIs may break**.
 Beta testers are welcome!

 See [project board](https://github.com/scrtlabs/secret.js/projects/1) for list of existing/missing features.